 American Indian or Alaska Native – A person having origins in any of the original peoples of North and South America (including Central America) and who maintains tribal affiliation or community attachment.

 Asian – A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.

 Native Hawaiian or Other Pacific Islander – A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.

 In addition to the five race categories, there are two for ethnicity: Hispanic or Latino and Not Hispanic or Latino.
 Hispanic/Latino is NOT a race -- Hispanics/Latinos can be of any race.
 The Census asks each person whether or not s/he is Hispanic/Latino, defined as a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race.
 (Note: People from Brazil are not included as Hispanic).

 The following are some of the most searched census terms.
-If at any time you read a term that you do not understand, search it in the Census glossary.
+If at any time you encounter a term that you do not understand or seems strange in the context, search it in the Census glossary.